Appalachian State vs. South Alabama NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Appalachian State's games this season have gone over 52.5 points seven of nine times.
+- Appalachian State and its opponents have gone over the current 52.5-point total in seven of nine games (77.8%) this season.

-- The combined points per game average of the two teams, 64.8, is 12.3 points above Saturday's over/under.
+- Saturday's total is 12.3 points lower than the two team's combined 64.8 points per game average.

-- This contest's over/under is 7.1 points greater than the 45.4 these two squads combine to allow per game this season.
+- This contest's total is 7.1 points above the 45.4 these two squads combine to allow per game this season.

-- Mountaineers games this season feature an average total of 58.0 points, a number 5.5 points higher than Saturday's over/under.
+- The average total in Mountaineers games this season is 58.0, 5.5 points more than Saturday's over/under of 52.5.

 - The 51.8 PPG average total in Jaguars games this season is 0.7 points fewer than this game's over/under.